James Hamilton, 3rd Earl of Arran: Alison Craik

-Long twilight
+Allegations of a conspiracy

 The strain of all this activity caused a mental breakdown.
 At Easter 1562, his father confined him to his bedchamber at Kinneil House.
 Arran escaped using a rope made from his bedsheets, and made his way across the Forth to Hallyards Castle and then to Falkland Palace.
-He accused his enemy the Earl of Bothwell of conspiring to abduct Queen Mary, and spoke strangely of witches and devils, and "fearing that all men round about came to kill him".
+He accused his enemy the Earl of Bothwell of conspiring to abduct Queen Mary and the Earl of Moray from the deer park at Falkland, and spoke strangely of witches and devils, and "fearing that all men round about came to kill him".
 He said that Margaret Erskine, mother of the queen's half-brother Lord James Stewart was a witch.
 He was judged insane and confined for the rest of his life.

-George Buchanan, who thought the abduction plot was real and Arran a hero, said Arran was imprisoned first at St Andrews Castle, then at Edinburgh Castle where Bothwell was also held.
+George Buchanan thought the abduction plot was real and Arran a hero who tried to avoid implicating his father in the conspiracy.
+Arran was imprisoned first at St Andrews Castle, then at Edinburgh Castle where Bothwell was also held.
+James Stewart of Cardonald was his keeper.
 Randolph wrote to Arran's old ally Throckmorton that the Earls had fallen into a "cesspit of their own making."
 The Duke was forced to resign the keeping of Dumbarton Castle.

+Long twilight

-Arran's expenses at Edinburgh Castle, where he was kept by the Earl of Mar, were paid by Mary, Queen of Scots, from her income known as the "Thirds of Benefices".
+Arran's expenses as a prisoner at Edinburgh Castle, where he was kept by the Earl of Mar, were paid by Mary, Queen of Scots, from her income known as the "Thirds of Benefices".
 The cost was 40 shillings daily amounting to £732 Scots for a year.
 An account of his household expenses was kept by two of Mar's servants, the chaplain Andrew Hagy and Jerome Bowie.
 Randolph described Arran in a letter to Cecil in January 1564, saying he inclined to solitariness, in dark rooms, with little company or talk, and was suspicious of all he met.
 He was also troubled with jaundice.
 He ate little, and spent most of his time in bed, without getting sound sleep.
 His father came to Edinburgh in January 1565 to ask Mary for his release.
 She visited Arran in the castle and kissed him, but he spoke few words as an apology to ask for forgiveness, and remained a prisoner.
 Arran was released in April 1566 and went to Hamilton, sick and without the power of speech.
 He was to remain within four miles of Hamilton Castle.